contentful/cf-graphql/README.md

 Please note:

-- when deploying a server with a demo space, the command to use is `npm run deploy-demo-now`; when using your own space, the command is `npm run deploy-now`
+- when deploying a server to consume Contentful's "Blog" space template, the command to use is `npm run deploy-demo-now`; when the demo should be configured to useyour own space, the command is `npm run deploy-now`
 - if you've never used `now` before, you'll be asked to provide your e-mail; just follow on-screen instructions
 - if you use `now`'s OSS plan (the default one), you'll be asked if you want to make your source code public; it's completely fine: all credentials are passed as env variables and are not available publicly